John Fisher, 1st Baron Fisher: Captain R.N. (1876–1883)

 Fisher was appointed to command HMS Bellerophon as flag captain to the Admiral of the North America and West Indies Station, Astley Cooper Key, from 2 March 1877 to 4 June 1878.
 Bellerophon had been in the dockyard for repairs, so the new crew was less than perfect in carrying out their duties.
 Fisher told them I intend to give you hell for three months, and if you have not come up to my standard in that time you'll have hell for another three months.
-Midshipman (later Admiral) A. H. Gordon Moore reported, Fisher was a very exacting master and I had at times long and arduous duties, long hours at the engine room telegraphs in cold fog, etc., and the least inattention was punished.
+Midshipman (later Admiral) Gordon Moore recalled, Fisher was a very exacting master and I had at times long and arduous duties, long hours at the engine room telegraphs in cold fog, etc., and the least inattention was punished.
 It was, I think, his way of proving us, for he always rewarded us in some way when an extra hard bit of work was over.

 Cooper Key was transferred to a special squadron operating in the Channel formed to combat fears of war with Russia.
 Fisher went with him as flag captain of HMS Hercules from 7 June to 21 August 1878.
 From 22 August to 12 September he transferred still as flag captain under Cooper Key to HMS Valorous.
 At this time Fisher first became a proponent of the new compass being designed by Sir William Thomson which incorporated corrections for the deviation caused by the metal in iron ships.

-From 9 January to 24 July 1879 Fisher commanded HMS Pallas serving in the Mediterranean Command under Geoffrey Phipps Hornby.
+From 9 January to 24 July 1879 Fisher commanded HMS Pallas serving in the Mediterranean Command under Geoffrey Hornby.
 Pallas was in poor condition, having a chain passed around the ship to hold the armour plates in place.
-The tour included an official visit to Istanbul where Fisher dined with the sultan of the Ottoman Empire from gold cups and plates.
+The tour included an official visit to Constantinople where Fisher dined with Sultan Abdul Hamid II of the Ottoman Empire from gold cups and plates.
 He then returned to the UK for two months leave at half pay, visiting Bruges with his family.